daimonie/airflow-dbt-training/presentation/day_two.md

   * Documentation for interactive lineage and team onboarding
   * Exposure in `dbt docs` and lineage graphs

-* Don’t worry about writing complete descriptions now.
+* Don't worry about writing complete descriptions now.

   * Focus on meaningful tests and clarity where needed.